Lele521/ucsb-cs56-f17.github.io/_exam/e02/typos.md

 </div>

 <div style="clear:both;" markdown="1">
+## Typo corrections and hints for {{site.qtr}} exam {{page.num}}</b>
+</div>

+On Question 7, it says "assume the method for question 4 and 5 works".

+THAT SHOULD BE: assume the method from question 6 works.

 ## When you are finished... stay at your seat
-</div>

 * Please hold up your pink sheet with one hand, and give us the "thumbs up" sign with the other.
 * Every 10-15 minutes we'll invite students to come forward.